 State of the City Report: London's Highways 2020

-The London Technical Advisers Group (LoTAG), which maintains a technical network for local government professionals in the highway and transport fields, has commissioned a ‘State of the City Report’, for the past three years.
+The London Technical Advisers Group (LoTAG), which maintains a technical network for local government professionals in the highway and transport fields, has commissioned a ‘State of the City Report’, for the past four years.

-The aim of the third annual report on London’s highways is to build up a picture of highway asset management practice in London to help LoTAG, London Councils and other stakeholders understand strategically where London is moving forward with asset management and where the benefit of asset management is not being fully realised.
+The aim of the fourth annual report on London’s highways is to build up a picture of highway asset management practice in London to help LoTAG, London Councils and other stakeholders understand strategically where London is moving forward with asset management and where the benefit of asset management is not being fully realised.
 You can read the summary report here.